NguyenDuc061104/STAT3013-P11-Group2/README.md

 ### Feedback

-If you have any feedback, please reach out at pradnyapatil671@gmail.com
+If you have any feedback, please reach out at 22520268@gm.uit.edu.vn

-### 🚀 About Me
-#### Hi, I'm Pradnya! 👋
-I am an AI Enthusiast and  Data science & ML practitioner

 [1]: https://github.com/Pradnya1208